 This meant new ink bags had to be designed.
 A new pouch sealer.
 The pressurization tubes needed to be made stronger.
 The fill hole required two seals, and the fill hole plug required two grooves.
 We also needed a chip holder that would better accommodate chip replacements.
 These design changes required a brand new cartridge mold and we specified a shape that after joining the pieces together produced the straightest cartridge we've ever produced.
 The product went through several iterations of adjustment.
 We had the time to do this, because the chip design was even more difficult.

-EPSON P6000-P9000 printers sold into the North American region are designed to "work only with EPSON brand inks and cartridges".
+EPSON P6000-P9000 printers sold into the North American and now EU region are designed to "work only with EPSON brand inks and cartridges".
 EPSON did this by including a chip serial number recognition feature in the firmware of these printers.
 A chip serial number needs to be both bonafide and not previously used in the printer.
 We had tested the chips offered by all the suppliers currently on the market.
 We found that all of these promoted damage in one way or another to our test printers.
 In the worst case, the replacement with a second set of chips shorted our main board and the head control board.
 This happened with two different suppliers.
 We had to print through 8 x 700ml ink to prove this to ourselves both times.

 We worked closely with our chip supplier to produce a solution that works and is stable.
 It is something we can support our customers with and sleep easy at night.